James Dale Ritchie

-James Dale Ritchie (November 4, 1976 – November 12, 2016) was an American serial killer.
-Throughout 2016, Ritchie murdered upwards of five individuals in and around Anchorage, Alaska, most of whom were in parks or along bike paths.
+James Dale Ritchie (November 4, 1976 – November 12, 2016) was an American serial killer who, throughout 2016, murdered five individuals in and around Anchorage, Alaska, most of whom were in parks or along bike paths.
 He always committed his murders at night, often around midnight or a short time after.
 Ritchie was killed during a shootout with police officers in downtown Anchorage on November 12, 2016.
 Following his death, a Colt Python handgun on his person connected him to the string of murders he committed over the course of two months.

 Personal history

 James Dale Ritchie was born on November 4, 1976.
-He grew up in Anchorage's Wonder Park neighborhood and attended East Anchorage High School, where – standing at – he was noted as being a standout athlete, having played on the 1994 state championship football and basketball teams alongside future professional athletes Trajan Langdon and Mao Tosi.
+He grew up in Anchorage's Wonder Park neighborhood and attended East Anchorage High School, where – standing at – he was a standout athlete, having played on the 1994 state championship football and basketball teams alongside future professional athletes Trajan Langdon and Mao Tosi.
 Ritchie was a close friend of Quincy and Bobby Thompson, whose family hosted him often throughout his teenage years.

 Ritchie scored 1200 on his SAT and was recruited by the West Virginia University (WVU) football team in 1994, one day following the death of Quincy.
 He subsequently fell out of contact with the Thompson family.

 After a semester at WVU, Ritchie dropped out and returned to Alaska, and became involved in drug dealing and dog fighting in 1995.
 By 1998, Ritchie had adopted the street name "Tiny".
 Over the following seven years, Ritchie was arrested a number of times, predominantly for drug-related offenses.
 He was arrested for the last time in Alaska in 2005, when he was apprehended while committing a home invasion with plastic handcuffs and two handguns in his possession.
 After serving two years in custody, he resided in Alaska, during which time he acquired a Colt Python handgun.

 In 2013, Ritchie lent his handgun over to an acquaintance and moved to Broadway, Virginia, where his parents had been living at the time.
 Save for a pair of moving violations, Ritchie had no court appearances and was observed by the police as being a law-abiding citizen.
 Following a breakup with his girlfriend, Ritchie returned to Alaska in March 2016.
 He reacquired the Colt Python from his acquaintance and moved to Airport Heights, where he stayed before moving to Penland Parkway trailer park in Anchorage.
 Ritchie sought mental health treatment, though the Anchorage Police Department (APD) could not ascertain if he had received a diagnosis.